IBM-Cloud/openshift4-lab/workshop/getting-started/access_cluster_cli.md

 You've completed the getting started!
 Let's recap -- in this section, you:

-* Got an OpenShift cluster and accessed its Web Console.
 * Connected your local CLI to a running OpenShift cluster on IBM Cloud